 The following courses must be completed with a "C" or better for eligibility to the Occupational Therapy Program.
-It is the applicant's responsibility to be aware of and take any prerequisites for any of the courses listed below.
+Please review the Equivalencies Chart for prerequisite courses that can be taken at other Universities in Ohio.

 Introduction to medical diagnosis and treatment covering basic concepts and nomenclature of pathology, major diseases of the systems of the body, epidemiology, biopsychosocial concepts, pharmacology, infectious disease, cellular injury and tissue repair, neoplasia, genetic disorders, musculoskeletal disorders, nervous system disorders, and psychiatric disorders.